"Anyone with an imagination can create something fun." – Brendon Urie

 Playing and watching tennis, watching football, concert-going, longboarding, bouldering, and baking

-Kimberly Phu is a Research Analyst at the Colorado Health Institute.
-She joined CHI in September 2020.
-Her work includes project support, research and analysis, and stakeholder engagement for government, nonprofit, and other CHI partners.
+Kimberly Phu is a Policy Analyst at the Colorado Health Institute.
+Her work includes research and analysis, program support, program management, and stakeholder engagement for government, nonprofit, and other CHI partners.
 She regularly contributes to our equity, behavioral health, and access to care portfolios and is active in the community, serving on the Denver Asian American Pacific Islander Commission.

 Skills: Research and analysis, stakeholder engagement, program evaluation

 - Behavioral Health

 - Health Equity

 - Health Care